Diocese of Gary: 2000 to present

 In 2002, Melczek published “The Many Faces of Our Church: a Pastoral Letter on Cultural Diversity” to discuss the contributions of different races and cultural groups to the Catholic church.
 Melczek followed it up the next year with “Created in God’s Image: a Pastoral Letter on the Sin of Racism and a Call to Conversion.”

-After Melczek retired in 2013, Auxiliary Bishop Donald J. Hying of the Archdiocese of Milwaukee became the next bishop.
+After Melczek retired as bishop of Gary in 2013, Auxiliary Bishop Donald J. Hying of the Archdiocese of Milwaukee became the next bishop.
 In 2016, Hying called the first synod in Gary with the publication of his pastoral letter, “Go, Therefore, and Make Disciples of All Nations”.
 He began an initiative in 2017 to focus on evangelization, vocations, and other topics within the diocese.

-In 2019, Pope Francis named Hying bishop of the Diocese of Madison and appointed Monsignor Robert McClory of the Archdiocese of Detroit to succeed Hying.
-McClory is the fifth and current bishop of the Diocese of Gary.
+In 2019, Pope Francis named Hying bishop of the Diocese of Madison and appointed Robert McClory of Detroit to succeed Hying.
+The Dean and Barbara White Family Foundation in June 2024 announced a $150 million donation to the diocese for its schools.

+The diocese in March 2026 announced plans to consolidate 41 parishes, with one parish closing and several others merging.
+The reasons cited for the move including the aging of the diocesan priests, the age of some church facilities and population shifts in the region.

 Sex Abuse

-In January 2005, the Diocese of Gary diocese was sued by an Orlando, Florida, man who claimed to have been sexually abused by Richard Emerson.
-Starting in 1978, Emerson served as a priest in the Diocese of Gary, then moved in 1986 to the Diocese of Orlando as a temporary assignment.
-The plaintiff stated that Emerson sexually abused him as a minor in Orlando during the late 1980s and early 1990s at St. Charles Borromeo Parish.
-In 1991, Orlando Bishop Norbert Dorsey sent Emerson back to Gary because Dorsey was concerned about Emerson's friendships with two boys.
-The Diocese of Gary removed Emerson from ministry in 2004 after learning about the accusation from Florida.
-Emerson was laicized at his own request in 2006.

 In December 2003, Bishop Melczek removed Don Grass from ministry after the priest admitted to sexually abusing a preteen girl.
-The victim reported the incident to the diocese in November 2003, saying that the crime happened during the 1960s while Grass was assigned to Cathedral of the Holy Angels Parish.
+The victim reported the incident to the diocese in 2003, saying that the crime happened during the 1960s while Grass was assigned to Cathedral of the Holy Angels Parish.
 Grass was never returned to ministry.

 The diocese in August 2018 published a list of ten priests with credible accusations of sexual abuse of minors.

 Statistics

-As of 2023, the Diocese of Gary had 77 priests, 70 permanent deacons, 12 religious brothers, and 56 religious sisters.
-The diocese had a Catholic population of 170,144 in 59 parishes.
-In 2012, four parishes in the diocese offered mass in Polish, two parishes in Croatian, one in Hungarian, and one in Lithuanian.
-Fourteen parishes offered mass in Spanish.
+As of 2025, the Diocese of Gary had 119 priests, 70 permanent deacons, 12 religious brothers, and 48religious sisters.
+The diocese had a Catholic population of 170,144 in 51 parishes.

-In 2023, the diocese had 17 elementary schools, three high schools, one college, and a Catholic student center at Valparaiso University.
-The diocese also supervised six hospitals or medical centers, three homes for the aged, three protective homes, three cemeteries, and Catholic Charities, Diocese of Gary.
+The diocese also supervised three homes for the aged, three protective homes, three cemeteries, and Catholic Charities, Diocese of Gary.